AadityaKaushik/MNIST-no-framework-Neural-network/README.md

 # MNIST-no-framework-Neural-network
-A 8000 parameter neural network using no frameworks, no frameworks- just Numpy and pure Math.
+A 8000 parameter neural network using no frameworks- just Numpy and pure Math.
 Yet achieving a 91.5% accuracy on unseen data.